-- SSL encryption may increase the network latency of instances.
-We recommend that you enable this feature only when encryption needs arise.
-For example, you can enable SSL encryption if you connect to an ApsaraDB for Redis instance over the Internet.
+SSL encryption may cause higher network latency for ApsaraDB for Redis instances.
+Therefore, we recommend that you enable this feature only when encryption is needed.
+For example, if you connect to an instance of ApsaraDB for Redis over the Internet, you can enable SSL encryption for the instance.

-- In the left-side navigation pane, click SSL Settings.
+In the left-side navigation pane, click TLS Settings (SSL).

 The CA certificate remains valid for one year.
 You can click Update Validity and then download and configure the CA certificate again.
 After the CA certificate is updated, it is valid for another year.

-- Q: What do I do if the error message "version not supported" appears?
+Q: What do I do if the error message "version not supported" is reported?

 A: You must update your instance to the latest minor version.
 For more information, see Update the minor version.